Emjo Basshe: Co-founder of the New Playwrights Theatre

+Family

+In 1929, Basshe married Doris Troutman, an actress from North Carolina whom he met when she was performing with his theater group.

+Their only child, daughter Emjo Basshe II, later known as Jo, was born in 1930, and the family lived in Greenwich Village.
+It was an unhappy marriage, the couple separated years before Basshe's death, and Doris remarried in 1940.

 Death in 1939

 In January 1939, Basshe staged a production of three one-act plays: Paul Vincent Carroll's Ireland-based, The Coggerers (later renamed The Conspirators), Jean Giraudoux's Mr. Banks of Birmingham and Josephinna Niggli's The Red Velvet Goat, which opened at the Hudson Theatre on January 20, 1939, and closed the following day, after three performances.

 Emjo Basshe was admitted to Bellevue Hospital on October 11, 1939, and died there on October 29, at age 41.
-In its October 29 obituary, The New York Times stated that he "died last night" at the age of 40 and that "[H]is home was at Rock Tavern, Orange County, N. Y." Although the Guggenheim Foundation's capsule description of his creative output ("[A]s published in the Foundation’s Report for 1931–32") indicates his birthdate exactly ("[B]orn January 20, 1898, in Lithuania"), other sources, including The Times obituary, display uncertainty ("[B]orn: circa.
-1899").
+In its October 29 obituary, The New York Times stated that he "died last night" at the age of 40 and that "[H]is home was at Rock Tavern, Orange County, N. Y."